linslin/pagingSlider/README.md

 retrieve individual pages and slide from one side to another.

-## Features
+## Release 0.3 - Features

 - slide to pages with touch swipes
 - auto switch to pages by clicking menu item
 - call pages directly
 - animated mobile pagebrowser
 - integrated touch events with quoJS
+- loop functionality
+- disable/enable pointer foot menu
-- (soon) multi sliders on one page support
+- multi sliders on one page support

 ![ScreenShot](https://raw2.github.com/linslin/pagingSlider/master/art/screen3.png)

 ## Useage
  - Checkout and run app/index.html in Browser.
  - Modify the Template
- - Take a look at the demo directory for cordova examples
+ - Take a look at the demo directory for cordova examples & configurations

 ```html
 <html>